Itvisors/mendix-NativePowerState/README.md

 - If desired, configure an action to perform when the power state changes

 Useful to perform actions only when you know the device is charging.
 Like a barcode scanner that is put on its charger for the night.
 Keep the app running and synchronize data when the device is not in use.

+### Enum values:
+- unknown
+- unplugged
+- charging
+- full

+Create an enumeration with these values as the name, caption can be anything, for example a translation in the project language.